Trained dogs to help people who have dementia

 We’re used to the idea of dogs being used to help people with certain medical or physical conditions.
 For example seizure alert dogs help warn people with epilepsy of an impending fit and guide dogs help give confidence and support back to the blind.

-Now DementiaDog.org aims to do the same by training dogs for dementia patients.
+Now DementiaDog.org in partnership with Alzheimer’s Scotland, aims to do the same by training dogs for people living with dementia.

-This is a training facility that aims to train dogs to respond to their owner when that person has the condition to help them lead better lives and allow them to live a more independant life.
+The training facility aims to train dogs to respond to their owners needs.
+This helps them to live a more independent life.

-Some of these people may have owned a dog in the past or could be looking for a way to help them manage their condition more successfully.
-Dogs for dementia is aimed at helping people with memory problems and cognitive impairment.
+Some of those living with dementia may have owned a dog in the past.
+Or they could be looking for a way to help them manage their condition more successfully.
+Dogs for dementia is aimed at these people.
+The dogs are trained to help people with memory problems and cognitive impairment.

-Having a companion in this way can boost the confidence of someone with memory loss.
+Having a dog companion can boost the confidence of someone with memory loss such as Alzheimer’s.
 This disease can make a person feel unsure and uncertain of their surroundings especially if they are new.

 It is hoped that dementia dogs, as they will be called, can help sufferers of the disease live a better life that is far more fulfilling.